Pipelex/pipelex-hackathon/README.md

 Here is the API documentation: [Pipelex API Documentation](https://docs.pipelex.com/pages/api/)

-**Step 2: Import BlackBoxAI Rule**
+**Step 2: Import AI EDITOR Rules**

-You need the blackbox rules to be imported in your workspace.
+You need the AI EDITOR rules to be imported in your workspace.
 To do so, run the following command:

+You can find the necessary rules in the main repository:

+- If you use Cursor, the rules are here: [Cursor Rules](https://github.com/Pipelex/pipelex/blob/main/.cursor/rules/write_pipelex.mdc): Create a file .cursor/rules/write_pipelex.mdc in the root of your project and copy paste the rules into it.
+- If you use Copilot, the rules are here: [Copilot Rules](https://github.com/Pipelex/pipelex/blob/main/.github/copilot-instructions.md): Create a file .github/copilot-instructions.md in the root of your project and copy paste the rules into it.
+- If you use CLAUDE CODE , the rules are here: [CLAUDE CODE Rules](https://github.com/Pipelex/pipelex/blob/main/CLAUDE.md): Create a file CLAUDE.md in the root of your project and copy paste the rules into it.
+- If you use Windsurf, the rules are here: [Windsurf Rules](https://github.com/Pipelex/pipelex/blob/main/.windsurfrules.md): Create a file .windsurfrules.md in the root of your project and copy paste the rules into it.
-Create a file at the root of your project called `.blackboxrules` and copy paste this [text](https://github.com/Pipelex/pipelex-api/blob/main/rules/blackbox_rules.txt) into it.
+- You can find the AGENT.md rules here: [AGENT.md Rules](https://github.com/Pipelex/pipelex/blob/main/AGENT.md): Create a file AGENT.md in the root of your project and copy paste the rules into it.

-## How to Submit
+# How to Submit

 **https://go.pipelex.com/hackathon-submissions**